Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap

+Throughout the rest of the paper we consider the following block Krylov algorithm for approximation of left dominant subspaces and computation of low-rank approximations (see \cite{D19}).

-In this setting, our first main problem is to show the existence of some $h$-dimensional subspace $\cS'\subseteq \cK_q$ that is close to {\it some} $h$-dimensional left dominant subspace $\cU_h$ of $A$.
-In this context, proximity between subspaces is measured by $\|\sin \Theta(\cK_q,\cS')\|_{2,F}$ i.e. in terms of (the spectral or Frobenius norm of) the sines of the principal angles between the subspaces $\cK_q$ and $\cS'$ (see Section \ref{sec main probs uno}).
-Once we establish the existence of $\cS'\subseteq \cK_q$ as above, we get the low rank approximation $P_{\cS'}A$ of $A$.
-We point out that our approach does not provide an effective way (algorithm) to compute $\cS'$.
+Once Algorithm \ref{algoalgo} is performed, we consider the output matrices $U_K$ and $\hat U_h$.
+We assume further that $\sigma_h=\sigma_{h+1}$; in this setting, our first main problem is to show the existence of some $h$-dimensional subspace $\cT\subseteq \cK_\ell$ that is close to {\it some} $h$-dimensional left dominant subspace $\cU_h$ of $A$.
+In this context, proximity between subspaces is measured by $\|\sin \Theta(\cU_h,\cT)\|_{2,F}$ i.e., in terms of (the spectral or Frobenius norm of) the sines of the principal angles between the subspaces $\cU_h$ and $\cT$ (see Section \ref{sec main probs uno}).
+Once we establish the existence of $\cT\subseteq \cK_\ell$ as above, we get the low-rank approximation $P_{\cT}A$ of $A$, where $P_{\cT}$ denotes the orthogonal projection onto $\cT$.
+We point out that the previous approach does not provide an effective way (algorithm) to compute $\cT$.

-Therefore our second main problem is to compute, in an algorithmic way, an $h$-dimensional subspace $ \cS''\subset \cK_q$ together with a corresponding upper bound for the approximation error Further, we require that the upper bound for the approximation error of $A$ by $P_{\cS''} A$ becomes arbitrarily close to $\|A-A_h\|_{2,F}$, i.e. the error in approximating $A$ by the (optimal) low rank matrix $A_h$ obtained from truncated SVD's of $A$ (as described at the beginning of Section \ref{sec intro}).
-Hence, by solving this second problem, we obtain (in an effective way) the low rank approximation $P_{ \cS''}A$ of $A$ (see Section \ref{sec low rank approx}) that behaves much like the optimal low rank approximations of $A$.
+Therefore our second main problem is to obtain upper bounds for the approximation error $\|A-\hat A_h\|_{2,F}$, for the low-rank matrix $\hat A_h=\hat U_h \hat U_h^* A$ computed in terms of the output of Algorithm \ref{algoalgo}.
+Further, we require that the upper bound for the approximation error of $A$ by $\hat A_h$ becomes arbitrarily close to $\|A-A_h\|_{2,F}$ (optimal approximation error as described at the beginning of Section \ref{sec intro}) as the power $\ell$ increases.
+Hence, by solving this second problem, we obtain (in an effective way) the low-rank approximation $\hat A_h$ of $A$ (see Section \ref{sec low rank approx}) that behaves much like the optimal low-rank approximations $A_h$ of $A$.

-In case there is a singular gap i.e. $\sigma_h>\sigma_{h+1}$ these problems have been recently solved in \cite{D19} (see Section \ref{sec DIKM} below).
-In this work we adopt the approach considered in that work in order to construct approximations of dominant spaces and low rank approximation of $A$.
-Hence, we focus on the {\it convergence analysis} of those methods in the case that there is no singular gap at the index $h$.
+In the case that there is a singular gap i.e., $\sigma_h>\sigma_{h+1}$, these problems have been recently solved in \cite{D19}.
+In this work we adapt the approach considered in \cite{D19} to construct approximations of dominant spaces and low-rank approximation of $A$, based on the block Krylov subspaces $\cK_\ell$, in the case that there is no singular gap at the index $h$.